ztyyLV/web-twain-docs/indepth/features/OCR.md

 As the name implies, `OCRPro` is faster, more robust and comes with built-in image pre-processing.
 It currently supports 119 languages and is the recommended option for any large-scale enterprise grade solution.
 [Here is a full list of all the languages supported by OCRPro](https://www.dynamsoft.com/Products/ocr-pro-languages.aspx).

-For a quick comparison, you can use [this sample application](https://www.dynamsoft.com/Downloads/WebTWAIN-Sample-Download.aspx?SampleID=210) to test the performance of both engines side by side.
+For a quick comparison, you can use [this sample application](https://www.dynamsoft.com/web-twain/resources/code-gallery/?SampleID=210) to test the performance of both engines side by side.

 OCR can be performed both on the client side and on the server side.
+But Server-side OCR pro is no longer supported in v17.0.

 ## Client side OCR